 I made a passionate rebuttal.

 "The human body", I wrote in reply, "isn't designed to sit forward with the legs straight out.
 In order to use an ottoman, the body leans back in the chair so the legs can rest comfortably.
 However, this position is very unsuitable for writing on a desk (see left images)" I invited Mr. Ehrenpreis to try writing a letter at the desk while her legs were on the ottoman.
 "You will see the position is very uncomfortable" I said with first-hand knowledge.
 I continued, "Another problem with the ottoman under the desk is that you can't swing your legs into position or cross your feet - which is what makes ottomans so comfortable and easy to use."
 Gaining momentum (or so I thought), I suggested, "...perhaps the claims about how Jefferson arranged his suite are based on assumption or poor recollection ."
-Regarding the suite fitting in the cabinet room if it were rearranged; well, I never tried rearranging the suite at Monticello (and I'd bet they haven't either), but it sure looks like it would fit with the ottoman behind the chair.
+Regarding the suite fitting in the cabinet room if it were rearranged; well, I never tried rearranging the suite at Monticello (and I'd bet they haven't either), but comparing photos, it sure looks like the arrangement would fit with the ottoman behind the chair.

 Ms. Ehrenpreis' second email response was very brief.
 My theory, she wrote, "just wasn't so".
 She noted Jefferson's arthritis saying "he specifically chose this posture and seating arrangement for his personal use and comfort."

 Newell 2021 © All rights reserved.